MathewTomberlin/ReactAgent_Frontend/scripts/MOBILE_TESTING_SETUP.md

 # Mobile Testing Setup Guide

 ## Overview
-This guide provides a complete setup for testing the React Agent application on mobile devices using your local network.
+This guide provides a complete setup for testing the Agent Agent AI application on mobile devices using your local network.

 ## Prerequisites
 - Both frontend and backend code are up to date